 This is a decent example of the style, but “decent” is about the best I can offer for a review.

 07-06-2014 03:01:10 | More by 57md

 4.04/5 rDev +3.9%

-Serving: 12 oz bottle poured into a goblet.
+Poured from a 12 oz bottle into a modified tulip glass.

 Le Merle from North Coast Brewing Co.